gulp-cookery/gulp-chef/README.md

 It is recommended that you name all your task in unique, distinct names.

-However, if you have many tasks, there is a great chance that more than one task utilize a same recipe.
-And by default, task name is exactly same as recipe name.
-Then how gulp-chef generate task names when this happens?
+However, if you have many tasks, there is a great chance that more than one task utilize a same recipe or plugin.
+And by default, task name is direct mapping to recipe name.
+Then how gulp-chef generate task names when name collision happens?
 It automaticly prefix task names with their parent's name, like this: "`make:scripts:concat`".

 In fact, you can turn this behavior on by default using "`exposeWithPrefix`" settings.
 The default setting is "`auto`".
 You can set to "`true`" to turn it on.